National Night Out

 WHY DOES NEIGHBORHOOD WATCH WORK?

-Nationally, there is about one officer for every 2,000 citizens.
+In the City of Berkeley, there is roughly one officer for every 6100 residents.
 Neighborhood Watch increases police effectiveness by having neighbors report suspicious or criminal activity to the police department.
 Members of Neighborhood Watch get to know their neighbors, learn how to make their homes and property more secure, watch out for each other and their neighborhood, and report activities that raise their suspicions.

 HOW DO I START A NEIGHBORHOOD WATCH PROGRAM?